ahmetcanozcan/limqa/README.md

  base.Connect(uri)

  consumer, _ := limqa.NewConsumer(base,"_queue","_exchange",limqa.DeclareExchange(true))
- // If you sure that exchange is declared before
+ // If you are sure that exchange is declared before
  // you don't have to declare it again.
  // consumer can be instantiated without DeclareExchange flag:
  // consumer, _ := limqa.NewConsumer(base,"_queue","_exchange")

  producer, _ := limqa.NewProducer(base,"_exchange")

- // Produce message
+ // Produce a message
  producer.Produce([]byte("Hello World"))

- // Get message by consumer
- msg := consumer.Consume()
+ // Get message from the consumer msg := consumer.Consume()

  fmt.Println(string(msg))